 AtoZMarkets Team: “Have you made any changes to your protocols in order to avoid such issues in the future?
 If yes, what?”

 JP Markets Management: Unfortunately, there isn’t an amazing story behind it.
 The TLDNR version is that the FSCA was sending reminders to an old email address, and we were not vigilant enough to follow up with them and the licensing dates.
-The company has grown exponentially in both the amount of clients we have as well as the various services we have on offer, and we dropped the ball.
+The company has grown exponentially in both the number of clients as well as the various services we have on offer.

 AtoZMarkets Team: “Since you already remedied this case, how long do you think that regulator will keep the suspension?”

-JP Markets Management: While the ramifications of our FSP license being suspended can be quite severe, the cause was merely a simple oversight on our side as well as poor communication from the FSCA.
+JP Markets Management: The ramifications of our FSP license suspension can be quite severe.
+However, the cause was merely a simple oversight on our side, as well as poor communication from the FSCA.
 While payment for the license was made late, it was still done prior to the suspension of the license.
 Which is why we are hoping for them to update the website as quickly as possible.